 Navigating the different benefits offered in Canada and fully understanding how these benefits can impact your life can be daunting.
-The sheer volume of Canadians who send messages and emails to loan companies asking if their different types of benefits qualify as income indicates that a detailed blog was definitely in order!
+The sheer volume of Canadians who send messages and emails to online payday loans companies asking if their different types of benefits qualify as income indicates that a detailed blog was definitely in order!
 So, iCASH to the rescue!
 We have written this informative piece in order to fully explain one particularly common form of Canadian benefits: Canada Child Benefit.

 WHAT IS THE CANADA CHILD BENEFIT

 The Canada Child Benefit, also commonly referred to as CCB, is a tax-free monthly stipend sent to any family with a child or children under the age of 18 years old.
 As of 2016, it replaced the Child Tax Credit and the Universal Child Care Benefits.
 The amount differs from family to family and is calculated based on how many children you have as well as your annual family income.
 The CRA uses the information provided in your yearly income taxes in order to calculate the payment amounts.
 These benefit payments are sent out every month, from July to June, and then, the following July, the amounts are recalculated based on the current year’s filed tax returns.

 So, this benefit sounds great, but who exactly is eligible?
 The great part of this particular benefits is that just about every parent caring for a child under 18 years of age is eligible here in Canada.
 This is great news, considering all parents everywhere know just how expensive raising a child can be!
 In order to qualify for the Canada Child Benefit, you must:

 • Live with the child of under 18 years

 • You must be the primary caregiver for the child